skinkade/p6-Crypt-Bcrypt/README.md

 ### Panda ###

+This module can be installed using panda:

+	panda install Crypt::Bcrypt

-If you have Panda installed, you can build the library by running `panda-build`.
+Alternatively, you can clone the respository using git.
+After that, if you have Panda installed, you can build the library by running `panda-build`.
 You can then run the tests using `panda-test` and install using `panda-install`.
 Once installed the module can be used like any other module, or you can manually run the tests just like any other Perl 6 code: